lynnandtonic/hollywood-age-gap/README.md

 Name the file with the actor's name, using underscores between words or in place of hyphens (all lowercase): `jane_doe.json` and save it to `data/actors`.

+## Add movie

-Then create the movie `.json` file in `data/movies` with the movie title, year released, and actor names:
+Create the movie `.json` file in `data/movies` with the movie title, year released, and actor names:

 ```
 {